top of page

 post-Stewart stewards

 * The Siskiyou County Historical Society in a May 2012 newsletter reported in the Sacramento Bee reprint that "The Scottish Rite paid approximately $40,000 for the property."
 However, since the Rite's very own newsletter says the land was a gift grant to them, writer tends to believe their version.
 A gift is only a gift if one doesn't pay for it.
 Maybe the figure was the new assessment value, made whenever property changes hands, and reporter assumed they'd paid that for it.
-The masons maybe kept secretive the terms of transfer, figuring it was nobody's business, and the reporter never considered that someone might've actually given away the property.
+The masons maybe kept secretive the terms of transfer, figuring it was nobody's business, and the reporter never considered that someone might've actually given away the place.

 image_edited.png